salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/null-document-location.md

 # Null document.location (null-document-location)

-The value of `document.location` by Lightning Web Security is `null`.
+The value of `document.location` in Lightning Locker is `null`.
 To prevent code from breaking use the [`@locker/rollup-plugin`].

 ## Rule Details